Rohit-Nandagawali/alert-me/README.md

 > `password` for Admin - `12345`

 - How to change username and password for admin
-1. Go to `phpmyadmin` and `cpe` and go to `admins` table and change the credensials.
+1. Go to `phpmyadmin` and `cpe` and go to `admins` table and change the credentials.
 Password for admin is not encrypted.

 ## How to run this app